ozmoroz/ozmoroz-blog-hugo/content/post/2019-10-29-Introduction-to-asynchronous/index.md

 Now, an important question.
 What do *we* do while our *butler* does the job?
 We can sit idling, waiting until he's done, **or** we can do other stuff.

 Indeed, **asynchronous operations are non-blocking.
 They do not block the main thread.** And that is the reason for having them.
 Even if an asynchronous operation is very, very long, we don't need to wait until it completes.
-We can continue with our programme (if we want).
+We can continue with our program (if we want).
 And when later we get notified about the asynchronous operation's completion, we can take care of its result.

 ## Who's the butler?